720th

-The Headquarters of the 25th Infantry Division (Tropic Lightning) was located at the Tay Ninh Base Camp with support elements located at the Cu Chi Base Camp.
+The Headquarters of the 25th Infantry Division (Tropic Lightning) was located at the Tay Ninh Base Camp with support elements located at the Cu Chi Base Camp, and several scattered remote fire support bases.
 The 720th MP Battalion supplemented the 25th MP Company at both, Cu Chi and the Tay Ninh Base Camp.

 25th